tindyc/quizijuana/README.md

 * Just to be extra sure, I further tested the responsiveness of the site through [Google's Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) and received a "page is mobile friendly" result.

 ### Other issues
-* On deployment onto GitHub pages, all of the javascripts stopped working on the deployed site and the links on the Navbar could not direct to the expected page and showed a 404 error.
-This was caused by the buildup of GitHub pages.
+* On deployment onto GitHub pages, all the JavaScript stopped working on the deployed site and the links on the Navbar could not direct to the expected page and showed a 404 error.
+This was caused by the build-up of GitHub pages.
 I resolved this by replacing all absolute links to relative links in the HTML.
 * The hero-image also faced a file path issue.
 This was fixed by changing the path using `../` to come out of the CSS folder and then move into the images folder.
 ![Image](assets/testing/loadresourceerror.png)

-* The above file path issues has inspired me to create a custom 404.html on GitHub page site so user can click on the "Go Home" button to be directed back to the home page when there is an error.
+* The above file path issues have inspired me to create a custom 404.html on GitHub page site so user can click on the "Go Home" button to be directed back to the home page should they encounter errors.
 ![Image](assets/testing/404screenshot.png)

 ## **Deployment**